rkuma183/wilsonmar.github.io/_posts/2016-08-28-samsung-iot-cloud.md

 0. Temporarily return to the API webpage to copy and paste the 32-character user id token highlighted earlier.

+   PROTIP: Move the jar file to a separate folder and create a shell script to do this if you'll be doing this.

+   TROUBLESHOOTING:
    If you get the message "Error: Unable to access jarfile device-simulator.jar", do a pwd to see if the jar file is there to use.